isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (JC).md

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also found [here](https://form.gov.sg/65b0d83d2f6c2880eb08018b).
 The completed form is to be submitted by 12th April 2024.

-10. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+10. Parents who wish to opt their children out of the <b> *eTeens* Programme: </b> need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also found [here](https://form.gov.sg/65b0d9577ed92f9250dadb36).
 The completed form is to be submitted by 12th April 2024.

 11. Parents can contact the school at 6466 1144 or via email at njc@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.